Last Updated on September 22, 2023

 Trash does NOT belong on our trails.

 A great step further is to pick up any trash if you see it.
-That act will make you feel better and also, will help us all maintain this beautiful trail today and for future generations.
+That act will help maintain this beautiful trail today and for future generations.

 Hiking to Roaring Fork Falls